gnguyen87/course-project-pokemon_cards-na-linh-james/README.md

 Running the Program: Execute the PokemonCardGame class, which serves as the main class. -->

 ## Acknowledgements:
-We got the inspiration from the Vietnamese card game __.
+We got the inspiration from the Vietnamese card game "Noi hinh Pikachu".
 This source-game is similar in that cards must match, but has different logics and rules.
-It is necessary to mention the very welcomed help from __ that helped us to __.
+It is necessary to mention the very welcomed help from Mac alumni Nam Nguyen who helped us to work out flipping and matching cards' logic.

 Our pokemon card images come directly from the pokemon official pokedex website, which has images and information on all 406 pokemon. (<https://www.pokemon.com/us/pokedex>).